ContosoBikeRental/BikeSharingSampleApp/README.md

         ``` javascript
         res.send(data);
         ```
-    1. In the web app, navigate to view list of available bikes (click on the app's logo in the header).
+    1. In the web app, navigate to view the list of available bikes (click on the app's logo in the header).
     1. In the debugger, view the `data` variable.
 We notice that aside from our "problem bike", the other bikes are `availabe = true`.
 1. Let's experiment with a fix.
     1. Uncomment line 104 that modifies the `query` filter object that is passed to mongo.